 If you are suffering or caring for someone who is suffering from mobility problems, you will know how useful specialist disability equipment can be.
 Thankfully, there are financial help available to help you afford the mobility equipment that you need.

 BaKare Beds are suppliers of special needs beds and mattresses, and supply individuals in addition to institutions.
-In many instances, equipment is funded by charities, social services, privately or even a combination of all three, and BaKare have nearly 20 years of experience dealing with these complex types of equipment purchases.
+In many instances, equipment is funded by charities, social services, privately or even a combination of all three, and BaKare have over 26 years of experience dealing with these complex types of equipment purchases.
 If you have queries relating to cost or funding options, please contact us and we may be able to offer guidance.

 Your local social services department may be able to assist in providing specialised mobility equipment such as beds after assessing your circumstances.
 It’s worth contacting them to see if they can help you, especially if your situation is affecting your whole life.
 Other local authorities may also be able to help with various purchases or home adaptations.